 - Everything has a bias – from local news to the media stories that you read online.
-Currently, many of the online media outlets including You Tube, Face book, Twitter, Medium, Reddit, and more are not allowing anything to be posted that contradicts the official information from the WHO.
+Currently, many online media outlets, including You Tube, Face book, Twitter, Medium, Reddit, and more are not allowing anything to be posted that contradicts the official information from the WHO.
 While that cuts down on the wackos, it also silences a lot of real scientific discussion.
 Thus, there is an inherent bias in what you are allowed to see or not see on the internet right now.

 - Have something to add?
 Get in touch.
 I’m happy to hear from you.